Alberta Wildcraft

 We hand-harvest fresh fireweed leaves, gently crush and bruise them, then seal them in glass jars for up to 48 hours to ferment.
 Once ready, the leaves are dried and stored for tea.
 This process brings out a bold, tangy taste that’s unlike standard herbal teas—smooth, slightly sweet, and wild at heart.

-Each batch is fermented and dried by our family in Alberta using sustainable wildcrafting practices.
+Each batch is lightly fermented and dried by our family in Alberta using sustainable wildcrafting practices.

 Brewing Instructions